Fabian-Gruenbichler/rust/src/doc/reference/src/introduction.md

 You can only probe by running it, feeding it input and observing its output.
 Everything that happens that way must conform to what the reference says.

-Finally, this book is not normative.
-It may include details that are specific to `rustc` itself, and should not be taken as a specification for the Rust language.
-We intend to produce such a book someday, and until then, the reference is the closest thing we have to one.

 ## How to use this book

 This book does not assume you are reading this book sequentially.